Canada Visitor Visa Policy Reforms: Three Reasons Permitted Only After May 2025

 Why Canada Changed Its Visitor Visa Policy in 2025

-In recent years, Canada has experienced an influx of permanent and temporary residents.
+In recent years, Canada has experienced a surge in permanent and temporary residents.
 While the immigration boom filled labour shortages and boosted the economy, it also put additional pressure on housing, healthcare, and public services.

 Federal officials indicated a change was coming in late 2024.
 By May 2025, the change became policy: Visitor visas will now be issued for only three reasons: tourism, visiting close family members, or attending business events.